jim-schwoebel/voicebook/README.md

 # Voicebook
 [![Tweet](https://img.shields.io/twitter/url/http/shields.io.svg?style=social)](https://twitter.com/intent/tweet?text=Are%20you%20a%20developer%20looking%20to%20learn%20how%20to%20program%20voice%20applications%20in%20Python?%20Check%20out%20the%20Voicebook%20@%20http://voicebook.neurolex.co.&hashtags=voicecomputing,hackvoice,voicebook)

 This is an assortment of all the scripts associated with [Intro to Voice Computing Book](http://voicebook.neurolex.co).
 These scripts should give you a jumpstart in learning how to write Python code for voice-related applications.
+Click on the video below to learn more.

 [![Voicebook video](https://github.com/jim-schwoebel/voicebook/blob/master/references/Screen%20Shot%202018-09-30%20at%207.15.03%20AM.png)](https://www.youtube.com/watch?v=7QV-Vlqq2GE "Voicebook intro video")